 Dr. Kelly Ross, Pediatrician at St. Louis Children’s Hospital, talks about how to transition your child into a back to school sleep schedule.
 First, it is important to begin easing your child into a regular sleeping schedule a couple of weeks in advance.
 It is not fair to expect your child to fall asleep at a bed time the night before the first day of school if there was no preparation.
 Most parents forget that just like going into your first day of work, the first day of school can be a huge stressor for kids and it can be even more difficult for them to fall asleep if a routine sleeping schedule is not in place in advance.

 You want your kids to be at their very best for the first day of school, but that is difficult when they are sleep deprived.
-That is why it is so important to be proactive in getting your child in a regular sleeping schedule before the first day.
+That is why it is so important to be proactive in getting your child in a regular school sleep schedule before the first day of school.